What are thermoplastics?

-Putnam Plastics is capable of extruding virtually all melt processed thermoplastic resins that can be extruded in natural or compounded forms, with additives to affect color, radiopacity, lubricity, anti-microbial and other properties.
-Thermoplastics cover wide range of performance properties from rigid materials such as PEEK and polysulfones to flexible thermoplastic elastomers.
+Thermoplastics cover a wide range of high performance materials from rigid materials such as PEEK and polysulfones to flexible thermoplastic elastomers.

 |Polymer||Grade (Brand)||Tensile Strength (psi)||Flexural Modulus (psi)||Shore Hardness|

 |EG 72D (Tecoflex®)||8,100||3,400||67D|

 |EG 93A (Tecoflex®)||7,700||1,100||87A|

 |2363 75D (Pellethane®)||5,810||189,000||75D|

 Why is Putnam the best choice for thermoplastic tubing?